 However, outside of your personalized playlist, there’s not a lot that you can do.
 You can listen to artists, albums, or tracks of your choice but on shuffle.
 This means that you are limited to skipping just six songs every hour.

 Spotify’s paid plan comes with a lot of benefits.
 It allows you to gain access to high-quality tracks both online and offline.
 This service has been divided into three different plans.
+In terms of how many users Spotify has, quite a few of them as you can see from the stat above are signed up for the premium plan.

-Spotify standard plan allows you to access Spotify’s entire catalog of songs, podcasts, and audio books.
+Spotify standard plan allows you to access Spotify’s entire catalog of songs, podcasts, and audiobooks.
 The service is still available even when you are overseas, and you can play and pick any track on your mobile.
 It doesn’t come with ads, has offline options, and you can stream content that is high quality.

 The student plan offers people the same options but is targeted for students.
 This means that it lasts for one year at a time and has a four-year limit in total.
 It is available to students who are enrolled at any University or college.
 It is slightly cheaper than the standard Premium plan.